N4321D/Variational-Autoencoder-Demo/README.md

 scipy == 1.14.0
 pandas == 2.2.2
 ```
 Other versions might work as well but have not been tested.

 # Usage

-**TL;DR:** press Run All -> Wait for the `UserWarning` to raise and stop execution -> Run last cell
+**TL;DR:** press Run All -> Wait for the `UserWarning` to raise and stop execution -> Run the next cell that contains the call to the `train` function.

 **Full instructions:**
-Just run the notebook.
+Run all cells of the notebook.
 At the end before you start the training it will raise a `UserWarning`:
 ```
 UserWarning: Force stop here to give live image time to load, please run next cell manually after image is loaded